ChrstphrHll/npc_gen/students/Romen Uldreiyn.md

   int: 12
   str: 11
   wis: 17
-track: Protection
-trait: I'm a born gambler who can't resist taking a risk for a potential payoff.
-trait1: Self-reliant
-trait2: Superficial
 year: 8
+guild: Fiesn
+partyID: 79
 ---
 # Romen Uldreiyn
 ---
 ### Description
 - 8th year Goliath Druid in Fiesn
-- wavy white hair that's loose around the shoulders, Pale Green eyes, and Light Tan skin
+- wavy white hair that's loose around the shoulders, Blue eyes, and Light Tan skin
 - Is Self-reliant and Superficial, and has Fitness as their ideal

 ### Organizations